-By turning high school education into a personally relevant, engaging experience for all students, Linked Learning exposes them to previously unimagined college and career opportunities.
+Linked Learning exposes high school students to previously unimagined college and career opportunities by turning their education into a personally relevant, engaging experience.
 Research shows that Linked Learning students have higher rates of engagement and higher graduation rates than their peers at traditional high schools.
-This approach to education is helping to create an engaged, disciplined, and productive future workforce for California, ready to succeed in college, career, and life.
+This approach to education is helping to create a disciplined, prepared, and productive future workforce, ready to succeed in college, career, and life.

 Linked Learning Guiding Principles

 1. Linked Learning prepares students to succeed in college, career, and life.

 Linked Learning is always about both college and career; it’s never a choice between one or the other.
 Here’s why: The probability of making a living wage in today’s economy without some form of postsecondary education is already low and will only diminish.
 Increasingly, career success depends on a postsecondary degree or credential—whether that’s a certificate, apprenticeship, associate’s degree, bachelor’s degree, or higher level of achievement.